wavefront-mike/logster/README.md

       -o OUTPUT, --output=OUTPUT
                             Where to send metrics (can specify multiple times).
                             Choices are statsd, stdout, cloudwatch, graphite,
-                            ganglia, nsca or a fully qualified Python class name -d, --dry-run         Parse the log file but send stats to standard output.
+                            ganglia, nsca, wavefront or a fully qualified Python class name -d, --dry-run         Parse the log file but send stats to standard output.
       -D, --debug           Provide more verbose logging for debugging.

+### Wavefront Output

+When outputting to a Wavefront proxy, you must supply additional arguments:

+    --wavefront-source=SOURCE    the name of the source/host where these metrics originated --wavefront-proxy=HOST:PORT  the host and port of the Wavefront proxy

 ## Contributing